Accellerant/Refresher-RockPaperScissors/README.md

 !!!!
 TO DO !!!!
-+ Add a winner message once 3 points are acquired.
 + Clean up compareMoves().
 Maybe remove all the alerts?
++ Is there a better way to evaluate who has won or lost?